AndrejaCH/Pewlett-Hackard-Analysis/README.md

 <img src="Graphics/EmployeesTitleDuplicates.PNG" width="50%" height="50%">
 </p>
 <p align="center">
-<i>Figure1: Table with the employee’s data that are retirement-ready</i>
+<i>Figure 2: Table with the employee’s data that are retirement-ready</i>
 </p>

   **Overview of the code**